Beauceron Temperament: What's Good About 'Em, What's Bad About 'Em

-Athletic and agile, he needs hard exercise (running, hiking, biking, fetching).
-A walk around the block is most assuredly not enough, and too much confinement can lead to destructive behaviors and rambunctiousness, especially in youngsters.
+Athletic and agile, he needs hard exercise (running, hiking, fetching).
+A walk around the block is most assuredly not enough.
+Too much confinement and too little exercise can lead to destructive behaviors and rambunctiousness, especially in youngsters.

 Mental exercise (advanced obedience, agility, herding, Schutzhund) is just as important to this highly intelligent breed.

-Matching his stern appearance, he is aloof and discriminating with strangers, keen-eyed and watchful.
-Socialization must be early and frequent so that his watchfulness doesn't shade into aggression.
-Shyness and spookiness are unfortunately present in some lines.
+Matching his stern appearance, the Beauceron is usually keen-eyed and watchful, aloof and discriminating with strangers.
+Socialization must be early and frequent so that his watchfulness doesn't shade into suspiciousness or aggression.
+Shyness is unfortunately present in some lines.

 Most Beaucerons are territorial with other animals, but usually good with the pets in their own family, if raised with them.